GoogleContainerTools/jib-extensions/first-party/jib-quarkus-extension-gradle/README.md

 ## Standard Jib Configurations

-By the way Quarkus needs to run (via `java -jar quarkus-runner.jar`), some standard Jib configruations will have no effect:
+By the way Quarkus needs to run (via `java -jar quarkus-runner.jar` or `java -jar quarkus-app/quarkus-run.jar`), some standard Jib configurations will have no effect:

 - `container.mainClass`
 - `container.entrypoint` (Note `container.args` continues to work.)